anza-xyz/solana-pay/core/README.md

 #### 2. Parse payment request link

 As a wallet provider, you will have to parse the received URL to extract the parameters.
+For more information on the URL format, please see the [specification](../SPEC.md).

 <details>
     <summary>Parse the URL to retrieve all possible fields:</summary>